telerik/xaml-docs/controls/radtileview/howto/enable-scrollbars.md

 ---
 title: Enable the Horizontal and Vertical ScrollBars
 page_title: Enable the Horizontal and Vertical ScrollBars
-description: Check our "Enable the Horizontal and Vertical ScrollBars" documentation article for the RadTileView WPF control.
+description: Check our &quot;Enable the Horizontal and Vertical ScrollBars&quot; documentation article for the RadTileView WPF control.
 slug: radtileview-howto-enable-scrollbars
 tags: enable,the,horizontal,and,vertical,scrollbars
 published: True